 Upon the completion of an exercise, users will collect points in the form of time.

-The exercises we wanted our users to practice are singularly-focused on different aspects of speech, but building a strong foundation will give them the knowledge and confidence to get over the fear of speaking in public.
+The exercises we wanted our users to practice are singularly-focused on different aspects of speech and will help build a strong foundation that will give them the knowledge and confidence to get over their fear of public speaking.

 We developed a user persona based on the insights we gathered from preliminary research and informal interviews: